Our Emergency Department is open 24 hours a day, 365 days a year. We treat people who have urgent medical problems

 If you have a minor injury, you can go to an injury unit.
 There are currently 11 injury units in Ireland where you can be treated for a range of injuries including broken bones, sprains, joint dislocations and minor burns/scalds.
 Medical staff in injury units can apply plaster casts, treat wounds with stitches and perform x-rays.
-The injury unit in Dublin City is the Mater Smithfield Rapid Injury Clinic.
-Wait times are usually shorter at the injury units than for an emergency department and there is no charge for this service if you have a GP referral letter.
+Wait times are usually shorter at the injury units than for an emergency department.
 Attending an injury unit allows staff in emergency departments to concentrate their effort on patients with serious injuries.

 For more information and the list if injury unit locations in Ireland, please see the HSE website here.

 If you have an eye emergency you should use the eye emergency department.
 Information on our eye emergency department is available here.

 The sexually transmitted infection (STI) clinic provides screening and treatment for all STIs.
 All services are confidential and free of charge.
 You don't need a referral, but you do need to make an appointment.
 We run clinics for new patients on Mondays and Wednesdays.
 If you need an urgent appointment outside of these hours you should go to the emergency department.
 Find more information on the STI service.

 A nurse will assess you as soon as possible after you arrive at the Emergency Department.
 This assessment is called triage.
 It is a system used to make sure we take care of the sickest patients first.
 Patients are then seen in order of urgency, not arrival times.
 The most seriously ill patients are seen first.